baldrech/mizerEvolution/README.md

 ## Setting the model parameters

-As with Mizer, you first need to creat an object of class `MizerParams`.
+As with Mizer, you first need to create an object of `class ?
+MizerParams`.
 At the moment, the wrapper function `evoParams()` helps you create this object.
-It is a tweaked version of `newTraitParams` which adds the necessary parameters to support species evolution, therefore all the default parameters from Mizer are found back in this function. `evoParams()` adds the `lineage` parameter which is used to track the ancetry tree of species and the `RDD` parameter which is used to set the recruitment function.
-It’s default is `extinctionRDD()` which allow species to be removed from the ecosystem when they reach an abundance below \(10^{-30}ind.m^{-3}\).
-In mizerEvolution, evolution comes from allowing specific parameters to change through time.
+It is a tweaked version of `newTraitParams` which add the necessary parameters to support species evolution, therefore all the default parameters from Mizer are found back in this function. `evoParams()` adds the `lineage` parameter which is used to track the ancetry tree of species and the `RDD` parameter which is used to set the recruitment function.
+It’s default is `extinctionRDD()` which allow species to be removed from the ecosystem when they reach an abundance below
+10<sup> − 30</sup>*i**n**d*.*m*<sup> − 3</sup>.
+In mizerEvolution,
+evolution comes from allowing specific parameters to change through time.
 These parameters are defined in the `trait` argument of `evoProject`.
 During the simulation, species will be considered as pool of phenotypes, each with a slighty different trait value.
 These phenotypes are generated semi-randomly, using only a rate of apparition inputed by the user.
 The phenotypes compete between each others and are pooled together only during the reproduction phase since they are still part of a same species.
 Generating phenotypes and removing the less abundant proxy natural selection and trait adaptation.

 ``` r
 params <- evoParams(no_sp = 5 )